 Members make an annual contribution to fund the pool.
-The pool acquires liability reinsurance from unrelated underwriters that are subject to a pool per-occurrence self-insured retention (SIR) of \$500,000.
-Members may elect deductible amounts ranging from \$5,000 per occurrence to \$250,000, and are responsible for the first deductible amounts of each claim, while the pool is responsible for the remaining difference up to the pool's \$500,000 SIR.
-Reinsurance carriers cover all losses over \$500,000 to the maximum limits of each policy.
-Since the pool is a cooperative program, there is a joint liability among the participating members.
+The Pool acquires liability reinsurance from unrelated underwriters that are subject to a Pool per-occurrence self-insured retention (SIR) of \$100,000.
+Based upon their individual deductible selections, members are responsible for the first \$10,000 to \$500,000 of each claim, while the Pool is responsible for the remaining self-insured retention up to \$100,000.
+Insurance carriers cover all losses over \$500,000 self-insured retention to the maximum limits of each policy.